dfelinto/blender-manual/manual/render/shader_nodes/input/attribute.rst

    Object
-      The attribute name specifies a :ref:`custom property <files-data_blocks-custom-properties>` name, or a RNA path to a built-in property (like the Single Property :ref:`driver variables <drivers-variables>`).
+      The attribute name specifies a :ref:`custom property <files-data_blocks-custom-properties>` name, or an RNA path to a built-in property (like the single property :ref:`driver variables <drivers-variables>`).

       The values of attributes of this type are defined once per object.
-The name or path is looked up first in the object datablock, followed by the mesh datablock if not found.
+The name or path is looked up first in the object data-block, followed by the mesh datablock if not found.
 Custom properties have priority over built-in ones.

       The property value must be an integer, float, or a vector of 1 to 4 floats; properties of other types are ignored.
 If a suitable property is not found, all sockets of the node, including *Alpha*, output 0.

       .. tip::

-         The ``color`` attribute will output the value of the Color field in the :ref:`Viewport Display <properties-object-viewport-display>` panel of the object, unless overridden by a custom property.
+         The ``color`` attribute will output the value of the Color field in the :ref:`Viewport Display <properties-object-viewport-display>` panel of
+         the object, unless overridden by a custom property.

    Instancer
       Similar to *Object*, but the attribute is looked up in the instancer particle system settings, followed by the instancer object.
-If the current object is not instanced, or the property is not found, falls back to the *Object* mode.
+If the current object is not instanced, or the property is not found, it falls back to the *Object* mode.

 Outputs